SaaSDossier

 Where does the evidence come from?

 Only from the vendor's own published pages — trust and security centers, privacy and legal pages, data-processing terms, status pages, and subprocessor lists.
-Every line traces to a source, and each dossier carries a SHA-256 integrity record.
+Every line traces to a source.
+Each dossier includes a SHA-256 identifier tied to the reviewed evidence record used for that release.
 No third-party articles or opinions are used as evidence.

 How is each dossier prepared?